saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Most people that start out working with Junos using PyEZ seem to get stuck trying to figure out how to retrieve information.
 Since I always learn the most from short examples that I can reverse engineer or alter to fit my needs, I aim to provide you with just that.

 In this article, I will use PyEZ to retrieve OSPF information from multiple devices running Junos.
 In the example, I will use both the `findall` as well as the `find` methods from the `lxml` module.
-The reason for using these two methods is that they will cover most situations.
-We will use them to iterate a list of OSPF neighbors and then extract information from individual OSPF neighbors.
+The reason for using these two methods is that they cover most of the situations that I have run into.
+We will use these methods to iterate a list of OSPF neighbors and then extract information from individual OSPF neighbors.
 The logic applied there is similar to what you'll need when you examine BGP sessions, interfaces, line-cards, LSPs, etc.

 Retrieving OSPF information
 ===========================

 The information we are after in this example is the neighbor id, neighbor address, interface and neighbor adjacency-time.
-On the CLI, we can obtain this information by issuing the `show ospf neighbor extensive` command.
+Using the CLI, we can obtain this information by issuing the `show ospf neighbor extensive` command.
 To figure out what RPC we need, we simply issue `show ospf neighbor extensive |display xml rpc`:

 ```xml
 <rpc-reply xmlns:junos="http://xml.juniper.net/junos/15.1F4/junos">